NACS' Maryland Neuroimaging Center (MNC)

 The University of Maryland's Language Science Center (LSC) will receive a $3M grant, which is the first cohort of awards through the National Science Foundation Research Traineeship (NRT) program. read more >

 April 01, 2015 NACS Students Awarded NSF Fellowship

 NACS students Ruilong Hu and Srikanth Padmala have been awarded a Graduate Research Fellowship from the National Science Foundation (NSF).
 In addition, NACS student Amritha Mallikarjun received an Honorable Mention for her proposal. read more >

 March 25, 2015 Congratulations to Clare Sengupta!

-NACS student Clare Sengupta was named a 2015-2016 Advancing Science in America (ARCS) scholar.
+NACS student Clare Sengupta was named a 2015-2016 Achievement Rewards for College Scientists (ARCS) scholar.
 The ARCS Foundation is a national organization that provides scholarships to U.S. graduates and undergraduates who study in the fields of science, engineering, and medicine. read more >

 March 11, 2015 Jonathan Simon awarded NIH R01 grant!